bio-guoda/preston/docs/architecture.md

 hash://sha256/7ebb008412baaac3afcc8af68b796bf4ca98f367cfd61a815eee82cdffeab196
 ```

-Continuing this pattern, all available provenance log versions can be traversed until a query result is empty or generates a 404 not found error.
+Continuing this pattern, all available provenance log versions can be traversed until a query result is empty or generates a "404 not found" error.
 This simplified hexastore enables the ```history``` command:

 ```
 $ preston history --remote https://deeplinker.bio | head -n2